The Westgate School, Winchester: History

 The school was founded in the early 1900s as the Winchester County School for Girls, becoming Winchester County High School for Girls (WCHS) in 1936.
 By the 1970s it had 900 girls.

 It had been a grammar school for girls only, until September 1973 when the first intake of comprehensive boys and girls entered the first year.
 At this point the school was renamed as The Westgate School.
 Many of the old grammar school teachers left in July 1974 to work in the neighbouring newly established sixth form college, the former Peter Symonds boys' grammar school.
-The Deputy Head, Miss Barbara Taylor, was one who made the move, but the Headmistress, Miss Sylvia Rowe, remained for several more years.
+The Deputy Head, Barbara Taylor, was one who made the move, but the Headmistress, Sylvia Rowe, remained for several more years.

 The last grammar school intake left in July 1977, leaving The Westgate School entirely comprehensive and co-ed from then on.

 Peter Jenner was Headmaster at the school from 1983 to 2006, during its formative years as a comprehensive.